Last update: 16 October 2019

 Blátindur – the Blue Peak – rises 273 abruptly sheer metres from the valley floor.
-Only a few metres shorter than Heimaklettur, it’s the second highest peak on the island of Heimaey.
+Only a few metres shorter than Heimaklettur, it’s the second highest peak on Heimaey.
 The famous Elephant Rock (Fílinn) is on the sea side of Dalfjall, the bulky group of peaks above Herjólfsdalur where Blátindur is part of.

 Looking up its sheer cliffs is quite intimidating…

 The start of the track

 The scramble up to Blátindur begins at the western end of Eggjarnar, the ridge above Herjólfsdalur.
 You can climb Blátindur as an extension of the ridge track, or go up directly on the zigzag path from the bottom of Herjólfsdalur.
 The path is on the left side of the valley as you look into it.

 It takes about 20 minutes of solid plodding up to the ridge along the zigzag path.
 From there, it’s another 20 minutes of scrambling to the top.
 But you will need plenty of time & margin to enjoy the breathtaking views too 😉

 Once you’re on the ridge you’ll see a sheep trail to the left, weaving its way up along the back of Blátindur.
 The path leads to a wall of craggy rocks, seemingly ending there.
 On the other side is a gravel slope, sliding all the way down into the ocean below…

 Sliding gravel slope, with a view down to the hidden beach of Stafsnes.